anselmo228/anselmo228/README.md

 * Republic Of Korea Army, 3Transportation Education regiment(2020.08 ~ 2022.02)
 * Research Assistant as Undergraduated student in Deep Learning Lab(2023.03 ~ 2024.03)
 * Thesis(paper): Clustering Algorithm(Working on), Novel Broadband THz Modulator(SCIE)
-* Internship Program at PeopleSpace in CA IRVINE(2024)
+* Internship Program at Irvine TechHub in CA IRVINE(2024)
 * 카카오엔터프라이즈 4기 수료(2024.03 ~ 2024.08)
 * (주)한국포장기술 MLOPS Engieers(2024.09 ~ 2025.01)

 ## About Me😄
 * Love to travel abroad
 * Love to meet people from different country, different culture
-* Love to hang out with people
+* Good at CommunitCation

 <!--
 **anselmo228/anselmo228** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.